 On the other hand, if your budget is small and your projects are not that complicated you should consider one of the first 7 websites.

 How can i choose the right one?

 So, now that you know where to find freelancers how can you be sure you will choose the right one.
 Usually, when you post your projects you will receive many responses.
 The first thing you need to do is to carefully examine what the freelancer is claiming they can do for you.
 Whatever they are claiming they can do they should be able to back it up with proof — usually in the form of a portfolio.
-Check first their rating, if other clients hired them before more than once, how long they have been on the site and if they have ever worked before on similar projects you are considering hiring them.
-Even if they have great referrals you have to make they are relevant to your project.
+Check their rating, if other clients hired them before more than once, how long they have been on the site and if they have ever worked before on similar projects you are considering hiring them.
+Even if they have great references you have to make sure they are relevant to your project.
 Talking with them through Skype is a great way to figure out if you can work with them or not.
 That way you can look them in the eyes and have an honest discussion.

 Also, some people have a habit of asking you to hire them right now because they are available.
 Don’t respond to pressure to hire them now.
 Take your time, ask them some questions so you can be sure they understand what you want and what your instructions are.

 Explain what you want them to do and include instructions.
 Offer them as much information as you can and always be specific.
 If you don’t provide guidance things can get really confusing.
 Your freelancer might look things from a different perspective and in the end, they might create something completely different from what you were looking for.
 You have to check what they are doing, offer them some feedback and encouragement.
 It’s much worse to realize in the end that you have to decline their work.
 You wasted your time, your project is not done and really that’s your mistake.
 Don’t expect people to do a great job if you have the mentality “set and forget”.
 You still have to do your work and you shouldn’t forget it’s your business and you are still the boss.
 You have to be active and engage with them.